FiveThirtyEight: Focus

 FiveThirtyEight covered the November 3, 2009, elections in the United States in detail.
 FiveThirtyEight writers Schaller, Gelman, and Silver also gave extensive coverage to the January 19, 2010 Massachusetts special election to the U.S. Senate.
 The "538 model" once again aggregated the disparate polls to correctly predict that the Republican Scott Brown would win.

-In spring of 2010, FiveThirtyEight turned a focus on the United Kingdom general election scheduled for May 6, with a series of more than forty articles on the subject that culminated in projections of the number of seats that the three major parties were expected to win.
+In spring 2010, FiveThirtyEight turned a focus on the United Kingdom general election scheduled for May 6, with a series of more than forty articles on the subject that culminated in projections of the number of seats that the three major parties were expected to win.
 Following a number of preview posts in January and February, Renard Sexton examined subjects such as the UK polling industry and the 'surge' of the third-party Liberal Democrats, while Silver, Sexton and Dan Berman developed a seat projection model.
 The UK election was the first time the FiveThirtyEight team did an election night 'liveblog' of a non-U.S. election.

 In April 2010, The Guardian published Silver's predictions for the 2010 United Kingdom General Election.
 The majority of polling organisations in the UK use the concept of uniform swing to predict the outcome of elections.
 However, by applying his own methodology, Silver produced very different results, which suggested that a Conservative victory might have been the most likely outcome.
 After a series of articles, including critiques and responses to other electoral analysts, his "final projection" was published on the eve of the election.
 In the end, Silver's projections were off the mark, particularly compared with those of some other organizations, and Silver wrote a post mortem on his blog.
 Silver examined the pitfalls of the forecasting process, while Sexton discussed the final government agreement between the Conservatives and the Liberal Democrats.

-Question over transparency in pollster ratings

-On June 6, 2010, FiveThirtyEight posted pollster rankings that updated and elaborated Silver's efforts from the 2008 election.
-Silver expanded the database to more than 4,700 election polls and developed a model for rating the polls that was more sophisticated than his original rankings.

-Silver responded on 538: "Where's the transparency?
-Well, it's here [citing his June 6 article], in an article that contains 4,807 words and 18 footnotes.
-Every detail of how the pollster ratings are calculated is explained.
-It's also here [referring to another article], in the form of Pollster Scorecards, a feature which we'll continue to roll out over the coming weeks for each of the major polling firms, and which will explain in some detail how we arrive at the particular rating that we did for each one".